sylwiavargas/schedules/Module1.md

 #### Self-check questions
 - Morning lecture:
     - What are objects in Ruby?
 What is "behavior" and "data"?
+    - How do I write a class in Ruby?
+    - How do I create a new instance of the class?
     - What is a class and instance?
     - How can I hack Ruby classes (e.g. String)?
 Why would I?
 - Afternoon lecture:
-    - What are "getter" and "setter" methods?
+    - What are "getter/reader" and "setter/writer" methods?
 How are they different?
 Why do we need them?
 What is the danger of mistaking them?
+    - What is the difference between `attr_reader`, `attr_writer` and `attr_accessor`?
     - If I create two instances of a Dog class with exactly same attributes, will they be the same attribute?

 #### Day labs list